Vertex-Scripts/vx_lib/README.md

 - `vx:logLevel` - The log level to use. `error`, `warn`, `info`, `verbose` or `debug` (default: `info`)
 - `vx:notification` - The notification system to use. `ox`, `esx`, `qb`, or `custom`.

+## TODO
+- Add inventory methods to the player class
+- Return abstracted return values for the inventory bridge

 ## Contribution
 Any type of contribution is greatly appreciated!